East Village median real estate price is $104,658, which is less expensive than 92.3% of Illinois neighborhoods and 94.8% of all U.S. neighborhoods.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Peoria, the East Village neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-The East Village neighborhood stands out for having an average per capita income lower than 96.6% of the neighborhoods in the United States.
+One of the unique characteristics of the East Village neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.6% of the neighborhoods in America.
 Also of note, 79.1% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 More people in East Village choose to walk to work each day (11.3%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The East Village neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the East Village neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 58.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 If you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
 With 55.5% of the residential real estate in the East Village neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 95.3% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.